ESCO Technologies (NYSE:ESE) Issues FY 2022 Earnings Guidance

-ESCO Technologies (NYSE:ESE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+ESCO Technologies (NYSE:ESE – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $3.10-$3.20 for the period, compared to the consensus EPS estimate of $3.09.
-The company issued revenue guidance of -.ESCO Technologies also updated its FY22 guidance to $3.10-3.20 EPS.
+The company issued revenue guidance of -.ESCO Technologies also updated its Q3 2022 guidance to $0.84-$0.91 EPS.

-ESCO Technologies (NYSE:ESE – Get Rating) last issued its quarterly earnings results on Monday, May 9th.
-The scientific and technical instruments company reported $0.65 earnings per share for the quarter, beating analysts’ consensus estimates of $0.54 by $0.11.
-ESCO Technologies had a net margin of 8.64% and a return on equity of 6.68%.
-The firm had revenue of $204.90 million during the quarter, compared to the consensus estimate of $189.67 million.
-During the same period in the prior year, the firm earned $0.59 EPS.
-The business’s revenue was up 22.7% on a year-over-year basis.
-On average, equities research analysts anticipate that ESCO Technologies will post 3.1 earnings per share for the current fiscal year.

-A number of equities analysts have recently commented on ESE shares.
-TheStreet downgraded shares of ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
-Zacks Investment Research downgraded shares of ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.
-Finally, StockNews.com began coverage on shares of ESCO Technologies in a report on Thursday, March 31st.
-They set a hold rating for the company.
+A number of analysts recently weighed in on ESE shares.
+StockNews.com started coverage on ESCO Technologies in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+TheStreet downgraded ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
+Finally, Zacks Investment Research downgraded ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. grew its position in shares of ESCO Technologies by 4.3% during the 4th quarter.
-BlackRock Inc. now owns 4,101,211 shares of the scientific and technical instruments company’s stock worth $369,069,000 after buying an additional 167,793 shares during the period.
-Goldman Sachs Group Inc. grew its position in shares of ESCO Technologies by 437.4% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 515,515 shares of the scientific and technical instruments company’s stock worth $46,391,000 after buying an additional 419,590 shares during the period.
-Morgan Stanley grew its position in shares of ESCO Technologies by 41.4% during the 2nd quarter.
-Morgan Stanley now owns 170,305 shares of the scientific and technical instruments company’s stock worth $15,977,000 after buying an additional 49,873 shares during the period.
-Parametric Portfolio Associates LLC grew its position in shares of ESCO Technologies by 12.6% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 80,677 shares of the scientific and technical instruments company’s stock worth $7,260,000 after buying an additional 9,028 shares during the period.
-Finally, Legal & General Group Plc grew its position in shares of ESCO Technologies by 2.9% during the 4th quarter.
-Legal & General Group Plc now owns 75,179 shares of the scientific and technical instruments company’s stock worth $6,765,000 after buying an additional 2,120 shares during the period.
-Hedge funds and other institutional investors own 93.65% of the company’s stock.

 About ESCO Technologies (Get Rating)